 Voice search (also referred to as conversational search), is dramatically on the increase and according to Comscore it’s anticipated by 2020 50% of search queries will be voice driven (Comscore, 2017).
 It is important to note however that this statistic is thought to be heavily misinterpreted and taken out of the context which it was originally meant to cover.
-In addition to the Comscore voice search prediction there’s a whole host of other support for this huge wave of change toward a move from ten blue links and a search box.
+This statistic on the dramatic increase in voice search usage is probably one of the most criticised figure of the past year or so.
+In addition to the Comscore voice search prediction there’s a whole host of other support for this huge wave of change toward a move from ten blue links and a search box, so whilst the Comscore statistic might be on shaky ground, it is pretty clear that the rise of voice and conversational search is a real ‘thing’.
+The search engines have made no secret of their investment and research into this area and it is only a matter of time before conversational search follows mobile and the ‘year of voice’ finally rolls around.
+If voice is to emulate mobile and become the dominant query input form, in the way that mobile overtook desktop search then voice search would certainly have to overtake the use of text input across the barometer, which is a measurement that Google uses to monitor overall digital technology behaviour across a number of countries.

 Difference between conversational search (voice search) and conversational actions (voice actions)